greatmaxix/int-gag/docs/SystemDesign.md

 ### Introduction

+    The purpose of the system is to create an application that can be used by International students as well as anyone else for the sake of leisure and relaxation after a long day of lectures.
+It will also be very helpful in terms of interaction and building a strong community among students where they can post each others memes and come together to share a good laugh over beer or anything that they like.
+"A community that laughs together stays together" is our moto going into this idea.
+As far as to our knowledge there is no real platform that is able to connect international students other than facebook which is used for various reasons, with this application our main focus is giving people a good time.

     We will design Int-Gag using Php, Laravel with a mysql database.
 We will use html/css to design a nice looking interface posts in the middle of the page with ample space on either side for later added features.
 The tables in the database should hold;